malchow24/Weather/README.md

-This is a weather app using an API
+This is a weather app using an API.
+I used OpenWeather's API